 Right in the heart of the Avenue of the Giants, about 5 miles past the visitors center, Founders Grove is dedicated to the men that kept the loggers from destroying this stretch of redwoods.
-They chose to dedicate the right grove to these men, that is for sure.
-Founders Grove is jaw dropping at every turn.
+They definitely chose to dedicate the right grove to these men, that is for sure.
+Founders Grove is jaw-dropping at every turn.

-After parking you can head across the road and start the walk into the grove.
-Here are just a few things you will see on the walk, but really all of the scenery is perfect.
+After parking, you can head across the road and start the walk into the grove.
+Here are just a few things you will see on the trail, but really all of the scenery is stunning.

-I don’t know what the official name for this tree is but it is almost completely hollow in the bottom yet still going strong above.
-You can even climb in it for a photo looking up.
+I don’t know what the official name for this tree is, but it is almost entirely hollow at the bottom, yet still going strong above.
+You can even walk in it for a photo looking up.